ISI-apex/casper-utils/README.md

     $ make ch.run

 You can add `make VERBOSE=1` to the make command to see the invoked command line.

+The output is in `ch-sol.pvd` file in the current directory (build directory), and can be viwed with ParaView GUI software.

 #### Known Issues